HelenReis/burger-service-api/README.md

 Demonstrating in a fun way how to use event driven architecture.

-## :eyes: What's next
+## :eyes: Next improvements
-- Implementing the steak and pickle service
-- Implementing the client page to interact with elements
+- Organizing pipelines using templates
 - Unit tests

 ## :triangular_ruler: Big Picture